apache/trafficserver/doc/developer-guide/testing/blackbox-testing.en.rst

 Microserver is a mock server which responds to client http requests.
 Microserver needs to be setup for the tests that require an origin server behind ATS.
 The server reads a JSON-formatted data file that contains request headers and the corresponding response headers.
-Microserver responds with payload if the response header contains Content-Length or Transfer-Enconding specified.
+Microserver responds with payload if the response header contains Content-Length or Transfer-Encoding specified.

 - ``Test.addResponse(filename, request_header, response_header)``